vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/migration/migrate_config.md

 ### IIS Settings and Web Server Configuration

 As mentioned, you should not be configuring any of this in the new configuration system.
 If you have custom listeners and modules defined in your existing `web.config`, you will need to evaluate each one of them and find an equivalent or a migration strategy.
-One very common example that we find in legacy `web.config` files are custom Http listeners that were used to provide aspect-style header manipulation, security, logging, etc. These should be converted into _middleware_ and configured according to the new .NET Core/OWIN middleware design.
+One very common example that we find in legacy `web.config` files are custom HTTP listeners that were used to provide aspect-style header manipulation, security, logging, etc. These should be converted into _middleware_ and configured according to the new .NET Core/OWIN middleware design.

-### Custom ConfigSections
+### Custom `ConfigSections`

 While the new configuration system does support reading XML files, it doesn't actually know how to parse the `web.config` XML schema.
 You won't be able to simply drag over code that converted from a configuration section.
 Our recommended approach is to first evaluate whether you even need this configuration at all in the new system.